coreos/docs/google-compute-engine/index.md

 {% capture cf_template %}{{ site.https-s3 }}/dist/aws/coreos-alpha.template{% endcapture %}_
 # Running CoreOS {{ site.ami-version }} on GCE

-CoreOS is currently in heavy development and actively being tested.
+CoreOS on Google Compute Engine (GCE) is currently in heavy development and actively being tested.
 The current disk image is listed below and relies on GCE's recently announced [Advanced OS Support][gce-advanced-os].
 Each time a new update is released, your machines will [automatically upgrade themselves]({{ site.url }}/using-coreos/updates).

 You will need to [install gcutil][gcutil-documentation] before proceeding.